KenBroden/Cryptography_ProblemSet1/Results.md

 interpretation i offer my theories in the hope that the essence of okinawan karate will remain intact

+## 1.1 Decryption Strategy

+I mapped out the letter frequencies in the English language and analyzed the letter frequencies in the ciphertext.
+Based on these frequencies, I swapped the characters in the ciphertext accordingly.
+Finally, I allowed for manual adjustments to the swapped text, enabling corrections when words were recognizable but had one or two misplaced letters.

 Shift 11:
 ifweallunitewewillcausetheriverstostainthegreatwate
 rswiththeirblood

 "if we all unite we will cause the rivers to stain the great waters with their blood" - Tecumseh

+## 1.2 Decryption Strategy

+Given that the problem stated the ciphertext was encrypted with a shift, I assumed it was a Caesar Shift.
+I wrote a program that accepted a shift number and the ciphertext, then returned the decrypted text.
+Since the encoded string was relatively short, I implemented a loop to try all 25 possible shifts.
+Afterward, I analyzed the outputs for recognizable English words.
+It became evident that the Caesar Shift used a shift of 11, as the name "Tecumseh" became immediately clear.

+## 1.11 Affine Cipher Decryption

+Decryption result: firstthesentenceandthentheevidencesaidthequeen

+With some spaces: "First the sentence and then the evidence said the queen"